lab42open-team/deco/README.md

 ![Figure 1.
 The proposed workflows with the available tools.
 On the left, the GUI web applications are dispayed and on the right the programming libraries and command line tools.](gui-cli-workflows.png)

 This repository is supplementary to this report for the programming / Command Line Interface workflow.

+## Prerequisites

+All the following code was tested on a mac running macOS Catalina 10.15.7.

+### System Tools

+* GNU bash, version 3.2.57
+* R version 4.0.3
+* perl v5.32.0
+* awk version 20070501

+### Workflow Tools

 ## Scan to pdf

 Scanning expedition reports, research articles and books has been well underway.